Page 8 of 8

 Born to Hunt

 e pulled guard duty and perhaps policed the messes, sallied forth as an independent hunter, backed up a few of the guys, hauled in his own kills and helped retrieve others'.
-He put up with the same discomforts as the rest of the nimrods—the tortures of cactus spines, the oppressive heat and humidity on the lower Missouri, the barbed awns of needle-and-thread grass.
+He put up with the same discomforts as the rest of the nimrods—the tortures of mosquitoes and cactus spines, the oppressive heat and humidity on the lower Missouri, the barbed awns of needle-and-thread grass.
 He went AWOL at least one night for some reason—perhaps a strictly personal one—that he never revealed.
 He impressed many of the natives with his personality and wisdom, but unlike any of the other hunters, he was captured twice by Indians, and had to be rescued by his comrades.

 Hunting was not his main responsibility, so he didn't rack up the kill record of the professionals, but he took to it more spontaneously than any of them.
 Bagged a few gray squirrels.
 Dragged in the carcasses of a wounded deer or two.
 Snagged an unknown number of geese.
 Nailed a couple of pronghorns as they swam across the Missouri.
 Tried to bring in a beaver once, but got seriously bitten by his prey's well-honed incisors.
 Nearly died.

 What was his name?6